 What is tyre insurance, and why do you need it?

-Tyre insurance becoming increasingly popular for UK drivers, and for good reason.
+Tyre insurance is becoming increasingly popular for UK drivers, and for good reason; pothole damage is on the rise and costs can soon add up.
 But what actually is tyre insurance, what does it cover, and why should you think about investing in it?

 Tyre insurance, as the name suggests, is insurance coverage specifically dedicated to your vehicle's tyres.
 Your vehicle's tyres are an essential part of the safe driving of the vehicle - think about it, they're the only part of your vehicle that is actually in contact with the road.
 They can take a lot of punishment, however, and can need replacement or repair.